sondregronas/EduGameDist/README.md

 [![Build Status](https://img.shields.io/github/workflow/status/sondregronas/EduGameDist/CI)](https://github.com/sondregronas/EduGameDist/)
 [![GitHub latest commit](https://img.shields.io/github/last-commit/sondregronas/EduGameDist)](https://github.com/sondregronas/EduGameDist/commit/)

 A containerized web based game distribution solution for educational settings.
-Requires access to the schools local network in order to work.
+Requires local network access to function.
 You should never expose this to the internet, as it is illegal to distribute games without permission.
-Ensure only local devices and students have access to the server.
+Ensure only local devices and legible students have access to the server.

 Note: Parts of this project is in Norwegian, as it was made for a Norwegian school, you can change this by editing the `.pug` files in the `views` folder by uncommenting the volume mount in the `docker-compose.yml` file.

 ## What is this?
 Traditionally games have been distributed on physical media.
 This is a problem for schools, as they have to buy a lot of physical media, and it is hard to keep track of who has what.
 This project aims to solve this problem by providing a way to distribute games over a local network.

-For information on how to get access to distribution friendly games, see [this article by spillpedagogene (Norwegian)](https://www.spillpedagogbanken.no/?faq=hva-er-steam-epic-itch-io-gog-og-humblebundle).
+For information on how to get access to distribution friendly games, see [this article by spillpedagogbanken (Norwegian)](https://www.spillpedagogbanken.no/?faq=hva-er-steam-epic-itch-io-gog-og-humblebundle).

 ## Setup
 Runs on [Docker](https://www.docker.com/).